On the second eigenvalue of the infinity Laplacian with Robin boundary conditions: Some examples

 \subsection{Acknowledgements}

-The authors were partially supported by Gruppo Nazionale per l’Analisi Matematica, la Probabilità e le loro Applicazioni (GNAMPA) of Istituto Nazionale di Alta Matematica (INdAM). \\ Vincenzo Amato and Cristina Trombetti were partially supported by the Project MiUR PRIN-PNRR 2022: "Linear and Nonlinear PDE’S: New directions and Applications". \\ Alba Lia Masiello was partially supported by the Project MiUR PRIN 2022: "Partial differential equations and related geometric-functional inequalities".
+The authors were partially supported by Gruppo Nazionale per l’Analisi Matematica, la Probabilità e le loro Applicazioni (GNAMPA) of Istituto Nazionale di Alta Matematica (INdAM). \\ Vincenzo Amato and Cristina Trombetti were partially supported by PRIN-PNRR 2022, P2022YFAJH: "Linear and Nonlinear PDE’S: New directions and Applications,"\\ CUP:E53D23018060001. \\ Alba Lia Masiello was partially supported by PRIN 2022, 20229M52AS: "Partial differential equations and related geometric-functional inequalities," CUP:E53D23005540006.

 \Addresses